 This eCommerce performance analytics data is collected from a number of places, including your headless eCommerce platform, eCommerce payment gateway, sales team, and more.
 This data establishes how well your business is doing and defines goals.

-eCommerce Analytics Tools
+Top 3 eCommerce Analytics Tools

 To understand how your eCommerce business is doing, you need to gather data.
 Making sure you get the most accurate data requires using a few tools.

 - Google Analytics.
 Google Analytics eCommerce tracking is the most important tool in your analyst's tool belt.
-It can be integrated with your website or eCommerce marketplace to track a slew of metrics.
+It can be integrated with your website or online marketplace to track a slew of metrics.
 It can let you know how a customer got to your site, how many pages they viewed, what they clicked on, and more.
 You won't find a more useful tool for understanding your customers than Google Analytics.

 - SEMrush.
 If you want to have a successful eCommerce business, you need to understand your eCommerce SEO.
 You can track the SEO terms you rank for, compare yourself against competitors, and even research new keyword ideas.
 This research can be used to increase visits to your site and you might even get new eCommerce business ideas.

 - Crazy Egg.
 This is one of the most popular analytics tools for small businesses for two reasons.
 First, it's very affordable and even comes with a 30-day free trial.
 Second, it produces a heatmap of your site to show where visitors are clicking.
 This lets you know the effectiveness of different elements on your site.
 You can then adjust your user experience to maximize engagement and increase eCommerce sales.
 This tool is generally more useful for direct to consumer brands, but that's just one way that B2B vs B2C differ.

-eCommerce KPIs and eCommerce Metrics
+Top eCommerce KPIs and eCommerce Metrics

 KPIs, or key performance indicators, and metrics are types of data that are used by a business to determine success.